ptypecolorss/google-chrome-extension-HoloSubtitles/README.md

 # Hello shrimp's, fandead's, watamate's, sukonbu's etc.!

+❗❗❗ The extension is under development and is not working at the moment, but I'm doing my best so that you can enjoy it as soon as possible
+The extension is under development and is not working at the moment, but I'm doing my best so that you can enjoy it as soon as possible❗❗❗

 ![Иллюстрация к проекту](HoloSubs!/hg/pekora(cover).gif)

 It's my Python(+HTML+CSS+JS) project for automatically generate subtitales on the Hololive broadcasts on YT!